 If you’re overweight and growing more-so each day, you need to take a hard look at leptin.
 If you’re more than 30 pounds overweight, you almost certainly have some degree of leptin resistance.

 If you experience a bunch of food-as-reward and overeating issues, especially with carbs, that’s another sign because leptin dims the reward center of your brain when it’s functioning properly — this is what produces the feeling of satiety.

-Leptin resistance makes you satiety-resistant.
+Leptin resistance basically makes you satiety-resistant.
 Your brain never says, “hey, you can stop now.”
 And it’s a cycle, because the more body fat you have, the more leptin you produce and the more the receptors ignore the signals.

 We can see the importance of proper leptin communication in people who don’t produce leptin at all.
 People who don’t have leptin are almost always overweight, but when these people are given leptin injections they feel sated after meals and naturally lose excess fat.
 Bada bing, bada boom.
-It’s that clear cut.
+It’s fairly clear cut.

 Step One: Eat in a way that naturally aligns hormone function — aka a whole foods approach based on lots of healthy fat, well sourced protein, and carb intake mostly from vegetables.
 Stages one through three of Total Body Reboot are strategically designed to restore proper hormone function, including leptin function.

 Step Two: Eat a ketogenic-style breakfast within 30 minutes of waking.